-- An indication of how the scheme is to be promoted and marketed (include sample of marketing material/application form to be submitted for review) - A description of the terms on which the scheme is being offered to customers, including the level of grant funding being provided - An indication of what commitments, including financial contribution, are required of customers covered by the scheme, if any.
+- For priority schemes, a statement of how the scheme will target the most vulnerable homes, as per section 2.6 of the Framework Document, and the vulnerability criteria to be applied - An indication of how the scheme is to be promoted and marketed (include sample of marketing material/application form to be submitted for review) - A description of the terms on which the scheme is being offered to customers, including the level of grant funding being provided - An indication of what commitments, including financial contribution, are required of customers covered by the scheme, if any.
 Where a financial contribution is sought the bidder must include a statement indicating how the scheme will be in the customers interests.
 And, where the scheme is targeted towards vulnerable customers, a statement that customers will be directed towards, or provided with advice on, the scheme which is best for them.
 This may include Government, NISEP and other schemes.
 (For the avoidance of doubt it will always be assumed that equivalent schemes which do not require a contribution or which require a lower contribution are in the customer's best interest).